Updated 1 Aug 2023

 Courses will focus on technique.
 Sessions will not make any serious demands of a physical nature.
 Those wishing to use rowing to improve their fitness will have to be patient.
 Rowing is quite a straightforward but a disciplined sport.
 It is important to understand the essentials of the technique before trying to apply too much effort into moving the boat.
 Full details of the courses aims are on the page Course Objectives.

 Falcon courses have been designed to promote the skills of sculling as well as (sweep) rowing and, by the end of the course, with the right aptitude, you should be competent enough to scull in a crew boat (i.e. not necessarily on your own).

 During the winter, with its less clement weather and unpredictable river conditions, circumstances for teaching beginners are far from ideal.
 For this reason (and the high drop out rate it tends to promote) we do not usually entertain beginners’ courses over the harshest months (December – March).

 – safety checks, boat parts (their use and adjustment), handling the boat onto the water etc;

 – personal safety, risk assessment, contingency planning, getting into the boat, control and balance, manoeuvres, rowing technique, steering and stopping the boat etc;

-– working together to ensure stability and effective rowing, being a team player;
+– working together on timing and technique to ensure stability and effective rowing; being a team player;

 – understanding the club, its aims and your responsibilities within it.